 - Even if you send save-the-date cards in the mail, you may also do an extra email reminder.
 Be careful not to send too many of these, or the guests will dread opening your emails.

 - Don’t worry about your save-the-date cards matching your wedding invitations.
-They’re much less formal and only serve as a placeholder for scheduling.
+They’re much less formal and only serve as a calendar placeholder for scheduling.